ykztenoks/coffee-battle-game/README.md

-# coffee-battle-game
+﻿# Coffee Battle Game
-First Ironhack project, creating a game using only Javascript/HTML/CSS
+This is my Ironhack's bootcamp first individual project, which consisted of creating a game using Vanilla JavaScript, HTML, and CSS.
+I created a RPG Battle style game, with characters that you can choose based on your favourite coffee brewing method, to then fight against the other ones.